 There are over 40 million slaves in the world today, bringing slaveholders and traffickers about $150 billion annually.
 With high profits and low risk, the buying and selling of human beings has become the fastest-growing criminal enterprise in the world, surpassing even arms and drug trafficking.
 How can this be?
 Modern-day slavery, or human trafficking, exists in every county and under many guises.
 Issues including extreme poverty, corruption, cultural norms that devalue and commodify woman and children, and an insatiable demand for exploitive sex and cheap labor fuel this crime.
 It may be hard to accept that this happens in our communities, but we must share the knowledge that this is a reality for far too many victims in order to change it.

 The aspect of human trafficking that’s difficult to comprehend is how one human can prey on another’s weaknesses.
 Traffickers are trained to identify vulnerability and use expert manipulation tactics to persuade and control their victims.
 They offer to fill the void by luring and grooming the victims—this is when a trafficker assesses, tests, and collects information on a potential victim, then works to make them feel special.
 Traffickers scout victims outside schools, shelters, or shopping malls to find vulnerable people.
 Social media and dating sites also play a role in scouting victims.
 Afterwards, the luring and grooming follows.
 Grooming is when the trafficker begins to sell the dream of each individual, each victim.
 Women and children suffer disproportionately from trafficking worldwide.
-According to the Center for the Study of Intelligence, International Trafficking in Women to the US: “In the United States, victims of trafficking are almost exclusively immigrants, and mostly immigrant women.
-In the U.S., immigrant women and children are particularly vulnerable to the deceptive and coercive tactics of traffickers because of their lower levels of education, inability to speak English, immigration status, and lack of familiarity with U.S. employment protections.
+According to the Center for the Study of Intelligence, International Trafficking in Women to the US: "In the U.S., immigrant women and children are particularly vulnerable to the deceptive and coercive tactics of traffickers because of their lower levels of education, inability to speak English, immigration status, and lack of familiarity with U.S. employment protections.
 Further, they are vulnerable because they often work in jobs that are hidden from the public view and unregulated by the government.”

 Photography is a powerful tool to create awareness about social injustices.
 By engaging the public through art, Capture Humanity aims to help transform public perceptions; educate individuals, communities, and policymakers; and stir public outrage to inspire action.
 For the past five years Matilde has used photographic artwork on human trafficking to inform, provoke discussion, and inspire action by public speaking and exhibiting in museums, galleries, and public spaces.